 NOTE 3—The QoS Data and QoS Null subtypes are the only Data subtypes transmitted by a DMG STA.

-SYNRA address filtering operation
+SYNRA address filtering operation (note for some Word reason I could not set this paragraph number to the correct value of 9.42)

 A GLK STA receiving an MPDU with a SYNRA performs the address filtering described in this clause.
 If the ToDS bit is zero, the MPDU is discarded.
 The structure of a SYNRA is shown in Figure 9-90-SYNRA structure.

 Non-AP GLK STAs shall support the receipt of SYNRAs but are not required to generate SYNRAs (since MPDUs to multiple receivers can always be sent with serial unicast)